predictiveworks/cdap-spark/works-ml/docs/NBPredictor-sparkcompute.md

 # Naive Bayes Predictor

 ## Description
-This machine learning plugin represents the prediction stage
+This machine learning plugin represents the prediction stage that leverages a trained Apache Spark "ML Naive Bayes classification model".

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.